 Trevor Milton Leaves Nikola Motors

 Nikola Corporation (NASDAQ: NKLA) Executive Chairman Trevor Milton has voluntarily left his role at the electric vehicle maker, the company announced early Monday.
-FreightWaves earlier reported the news, citing anonymous sources.
+FreightWaves earlier reported the news, citing anonymous sourced.

 What Happened: Stephen Girsky, former Vice Chairman of General Motors Co.
 (NYSE: GM) has been appointed the new Chairman of the Board.